 Mr. Torfeh is a regular guest performer at St. John Chrysostom, St. Lawrence the Martyr, St. Maximilian Kolbe, and St. Monica Catholic churches.

 Abbot & Sieker Opus 93 has served the parish since 1986.
 The organ has three divisions, controlled by a two manual and pedal console in the center of the choir loft at the back of the church.
 The organ has 24 ranks and 1442 pipes on slider chests with electric pull-downs and stop action.
 The pipes reside in two chambers recessed into the slightly canted rear wall, with minimal grills covering the openings.
 The tops of each chamber are angled at 45 degrees to aid sound projection.
 Facing the back of the church, the Swell division is in the left chamber and the Great and the independent Pedal stops are in the right chamber.
 In spite of the depth of the chambers, projection is excellent into the nave thanks to extremely favorable conditions within the chamber (the walls of which are solid concrete several feet thick) and due to the excellent acoustic of the nave, perhaps the best in the Archdiocese.
-Contributing to the reverberant environment are the marble wainscoting on all walls one fourth the way up to the ceiling; the sealed cement walls above; the coffered, beautifully decorated ceiling rising sixty-eight feet above the floor of the nave; and the narrowness of the stained glass windows.
-Additionally, the solid cement floor is covered with terrazzo, except for the Altar platform and Sanctuary floor, which is Calacatta Gold marble.
+Contributing to the 6.8 seconds of reverberation time are several decorative elements: the travertine wainscoting on all walls one fourth the way up to the ceiling; the sealed cement walls above; the coffered, beautifully decorated cement ceiling rising sixty-eight feet above the floor of the nave; and the narrowness of the stained glass windows.
+Additionally, the solid cement floor is covered with terrazzo, except for the Altar platform and Sanctuary floor, which is covered with Calacatta Gold marble.

 Abbot & Sieker Opus 93, 1986